 Lecture 4, with an introduction to hybrid, multi scale models of avascular and vascular tumour growth.
 We will learn How these computationally intensive models couple sub cellular processes (such as cell cycle progress and protein production) with cell scale processes (such as cell death and proliferation) And macro scale phenomena (such as the transport of nutrients and drugs within the tumour microenvironment).
 We will discuss the insight that these models can generate and the challenges associated with their validation.

-José Antonio Carrillo (Imperial College, London)
+José Antonio Carrillo (University of Oxford)

 Cell-cell Adhesion micro-and macroscopic models via Aggregation-Diffusion systems

 We discuss microscopic and continuum cell-cell adhesion models and their derivation based on the underlying microscopic assumptions.
 We analyse the behavior of these models at the microscopic level based on the concept of H-stability of the interaction potential.
 We will derive these macroscopic limits via mean-field assumptions.
 We propose an improvement on these models leading to sharp fronts and intermingling invasion fronts between different cell type populations.
 The model is based on basic principles of localized repulsion and nonlocal attraction due to adhesion forces at the microscopic level.
 The new model is able to capture both qualitatively and quantitatively experiments by Katsunuma et al. (2016) [J. Cell Biol.
 212(5), pp. 561–575].
 We also review some of the applications of these models in other areas of tissue growth in developmental biology.
 We will analyse the mathematical properties of the resulting aggregation-diffusion and reaction-diffusion systems based on variational tools.
 We will discuss the numerical methods used for their simulation in the discussion sessions.